Mutasimb41/Phish-Guard/README.md

-Here is a complete and professional `README.md` file for your GitHub project based on the contents of your report and implementation files:

----

-# 🛡️ PhishGuard: Phishing Attack Detection System
+#🛡️ PhishGuard: Phishing Attack Detection System

 PhishGuard is a web-based **Phishing Attack Detection System** that scans both **emails** and **URLs** in real-time using a **hybrid Deep Learning model** integrated with **Natural Language Processing (NLP)** techniques.
 Designed with user privacy, accuracy, and security in mind, it provides fast, reliable, and interactive phishing detection via a responsive web interface.